tahsinAmin/Auto-Search/README.md

 - Using 2 fetches
 - showing country name
 - showiung weather data
+- [x] Bring the design in one place
 - [x] Showing the city name in capiatl letter
+- [ ] Use of Frmaer Motipon to bounce weather icons
+-
+-

+## Npm pakages needed

+- react-icons

 ## Problems and solution